 N/A

-e performed

-1. Project manage the CMUG phase 2 project

-Scientifically manage project

-3. Liaise with project team

-Be main point of contact between CMUG and ESA

-Provide quarterly and monthly reports on project

-6. Maintain risk register

-7. Ensure deliverables fulfill their objectives and are delivered on time

-8. Ensure maximum effectiveness for communications and outreach

-9. Organize annual CMUG integration meetings

-10. Act as point of contact in CMUG for DSWG and SEWG

-11. Coordinate CSWG

-12. Work with ESA on annual progress meetings

-Output / De

-•

-reports

-ly reports

-Worksh op reports
+- 1. Project manage the CMUG CCI+ phase 1 project - 2.
+Scientifically manage project - 3.
+Liaise with project team - 4.
+Be main point of contact between CMUG and ESA - 5.
+Provide quarterly and monthly reports on project - 6.
+Maintain risk register - 7.
+Ensure deliverables fulfill their objectives and are delivered on time - 8.
+Ensure maximum effectiveness for communications and outreach - 9.
+Organize annual CMUG integration meetings - 10.
+Act as point of contact in CMUG for DEWG - 11.
+Coordinate the CSWG - 12.
+Work with ESA on annual progress meetings - 13.
+Manage the financial part of the consortium